Mishlloyd/alx-low_level_programming/README.md

-this read me contains a discription about the repo this repo is a start of the c - Hello world it has 7 task
+this read me contains a discription about the repo this repo is a start of the c programing has diffrent tasks so far we have seen nested loops and debugging